ericschoettle/ping-pong/README.md

 * _Application tests if input is a multiple of fifteen_
   * _If input is a multiple of three, application returns "ping pong" to user_
     * _eg 15 => "ping-pong"_
+* _Form has a drop down button allowing addition or removal_
+  * _On "add", behavior is as above_
+  * _On "remove", all instances of the word, number, or corresponding word are removed_
+    * _eg

 ## Setup/Installation Requirements